 - 2 slices of bread of your choice (I used Pepperidge Farm Cinnamon Raisin)

 - 1 to 2 egg whites or 1 whole egg

 - 2 Tablespoons of peanut butter of choice (I used Jif)

 - Half a banana

 - medium sized skillet

-- Slice your banana into pieces about a centimeter thick.
+- Slice your banana into slice about a centimeter thick.
 I used about half a banana for my toast – so a whole banana for both our sandwiches.

-- Preheat skillet so it’s hot for when you place your sandwich on it.
+- Pre-heat skillet to medium heat, so it’s hot for when you place your sandwich on it.

 - In a shallow bowl either beat 1 to 2 egg whites or 1 whole eggs then place your sandwich in a shallow bowl.
 Make sure to coat the whole sandwich in egg.